phpman > man > WWW::Mechanize(3pm)

 protocols_forbidden

 This option is also inherited directly from LWP::UserAgent.
-It allows you to
+It may be used to deny arbitrary

 my $agent = WWW::Mechanize->new(